alexjlockwood/ShapeShifter/README.md

   is often necessary when making two shapes compatible with each other.
 * No easy way to visualize the in-between states of the resulting path morphing animation.

+## Features

+Shape Shifter attempts to solve these problems by providing the following features:

+* The ability to add/remove points to each path without altering their original appearance.
+  The added points can be modified by dragging them to different positions along the path, and they can be later deleted using the keyboard as well.
+* The ability to reverse/shift the relative positions of each path's points.
+While reordering points won't affect whether or not the paths are compatible, it *will* ultimately determine how the resulting path morphing animation is rendered.
+* Shape Shifter automatically converts incompatible pairs of SVG commands into a compatible format.
+There's no longer any need to worry about converting `L`s into `Q`s, or `A`s into `C`s&mdash;Shape Shifter does this all for you behind-the-scenes!
+* The ability to 'auto fix' paths.
+Auto fix is based on an adaptation of the [Needleman-Wunsch algorithm][Needleman-Wunsch], which is used in bioinformatics to align protein or nucleotide sequences.
+* The ability to export the results to `AnimatedVectorDrawable` format for use in Android applications.
+I'm open to adding support for other export formats as well, so feel free to file a [feature request][report-feature-request]!

 ## Build instructions

 If you want to contribute, you can build and serve the web app locally as follows: